signalfx/integrations/collectd-haproxy/README.md

 # HAProxy

-_This directory consolidates all the metadata associated with the HAProxy collectd plugin.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-haproxy)_
+Metadata associated with the HAProxy collectd plugin can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-haproxy).
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-haproxy).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)